 At the same time, there are potential downsides from regulatory approaches that treat different categories of costs in different ways (financially).
 There may be risks of distortions to efficient decision-making and regulatory reporting.
-Where boundaries exist between categories, these risks will tend to be lower if these are drawn between different services or activities of the TSO24 rather than between different inputs for the same service.25
+Where boundaries exist between categories, these risks will tend to be lower if these are drawn between files/Guidance%20on%20the%20interpretation%20and%20application%20of%20Demonstrably%20In efficient%20or%20Wasteful%20Expenditure.pdf